elmahio/documentation/docs/cli-overview.md

   -?, -h, --help  Show help and usage information

 Commands:
-  export      Export log messages from a specified log log         Log a message to the specified log tail        Tail log messages from a specified log dataloader  Load 50 log messages into the specified log deployment  Create a new deployment sourcemap   Upload a source map and minified JavaScript
+  clear       Delete one or more messages from a log dataloader  Load 50 log messages into the specified log deployment  Create a new deployment export      Export log messages from a specified log log         Log a message to the specified log sourcemap   Upload a source map and minified JavaScript tail        Tail log messages from a specified log
 ```

 ## Cloning the CLI